Interpreting Deep Neural Networks with the Package innsight: Functionality and usage

 \subsubsection{Generic function \code{get\_result()}}

 The function \code{get_result()} can be used to obtain the results in various forms, whatever is favored according to the user's subsequent workflow or application.
-This method has only the argument \code{type} (besides the method object) which determines the representation of the returned results.
-By default (\code{type="array"}), the result is returned as an \proglang{R} base \code{array}, including the input and output names in the corresponding dimensions specified in the first step in the converter object (see Sec.~\ref{sec:step_1}).
+This method has only the argument \code{type} (besides the method object), which determines the representation of the returned results.
+By default (\code{type = "array"}), the result is returned as an \proglang{R} base \code{array}, including the input and output names in the corresponding dimensions specified in the first step in the \code{Converter} object (see Sec.~\ref{sec:step_1}).
 The shape of the array is composed of the input shape including the batch size and the number of computed output nodes, i.e., for a tabular input with ten instances and four input variables, the shape is $10 4 3$ if the method was applied to three output nodes in Step 2.
-In the same way, \code{type="torch_tensor"} returns a \code{torch_tensor} object having the same shape as the array, but without dimension labels.
+In the example with the bike sharing dataset, an array of size $20 5 1$ was returned using \code{get_result(res_deepshap)} which also includes the class label \code{"Number of rented bikes/10,000"}.
+This is because $20$ instances were explained, and the model has $5$ features and one output node.
+In the same way, \code{type = "torch_tensor"} returns a \code{torch_tensor} object having the same shape as the array, but without dimension labels.
 However, both variants can also return a list or list of lists with the related results as an \code{array} or \code{torch_tensor} for models with multiple input or output layers.
-The third and last format of the results is an \proglang{R} base \code{data.frame} obtained with \code{type="data.frame"}.
-Included are columns for the input instance (\code{"data"}), the input and output layer of the model (\code{"model_input"} and \code{"model_output"}), the input variable (\code{"feature"}) - possibly also a second one for images (\code{"feature_2"}) and the channel for signal and image data (\code{"channel"}) - the output node or class (\code{"output_node"}), and the relevance (\code{"value"}) for the corresponding values.
-A visual overview of this generic function is given in Figure~\ref{fig:viz_get_result}.
+The third and last format of the results is an \proglang{R} base \code{data.frame} obtained with \code{type = "data.frame"}.
+Included are columns for the input instance (\code{"data"}), the input and output layer of the model (\code{"model_input"} and \code{"model_output"}), the input variable (\code{"feature"}) -- possibly also a second one for images (\code{"feature_2"}) and the channel for signal and image data (\code{"channel"}) -- the output node or class (\code{"output_node"}), and the relevance (\code{"value"}) for the corresponding values.
+Moreover, the generated \code{data.frame} contains variables that show the prediction of the instance or already aggregated relevances for the respective output node and instance.
+The column \code{decomp_goal} indicates the decomposition goal of the method aimed by the aggregated relevances explained in Section~\ref{sec:method}, e.g., $f(\bm{x})_c - \mathbb{E}_{\bm{\tilde{x}}}[f(\bm{\tilde{x}})_c]$ for the DeepSHAP method.